What is GERD and how does it relate to heartburn?

 What causes GERD?

 The stomach normally produces acid to help digest food.
-GERD occurs when the valve (lower esophageal sphincter) between the stomach and esophagus looses its ability to function as a barrier.
+GERD occurs when the valve (lower esophageal sphincter) between the stomach and esophagus loses its ability to function as a barrier.
 When acid refluxes into the esophagus it results in a painful burning sensation called heartburn.
+Other causes for acid reflux include poor esophageal motility and delayed gastric emptying also known as gastroparesis.

 What causes the valve to malfunction?